 More Information About Rhapidophyllum

-Like most palm trees, rhapidophyllum prefers full sun and hot humid summers.
-Rhapidophyllum is not too picky about soil types and likes plenty of moisture.
+Like most palm trees, needle palm prefers full sun and hot humid summers.
+It is not too picky about soil types and likes plenty of moisture.
 They are also salt tolerant plants.
 What are the limits of this cold hardy palm tree?
-Here is a list of a few of the places where Rhapidophyllum grows: Tulsa OK, St. Louis MO, Cincinnati OH, Washington DC, Chesapeake Bay MD, Rochester NY, Brooklyn NY, and coastal CT.
+Here is a list of a few of the places where rhapidophyllum grows: Tulsa OK, St. Louis MO, Cincinnati OH, Washington DC, Chesapeake Bay MD, Rochester NY, Brooklyn NY, and coastal CT.
 Small needle palm specimens are more cold sensitive than larger specimens and should be grown in a container for a few years before planting outside.
 We sell rhapidophyllum in a small pot which works well for shipping, but the plant will require winter protection for several years.
-When you are ready to buy a rhapidophyllum needle palm, we hope you will check out our hardy rhapidophyllum needle palm trees for sale.